 • These figures reflect electricity generation, which is one component of total energy consumption.
 People often use the terms ‘electricity’ and ‘energy’ interchangeably, but it’s important to remember that the amount of electricity we use is just one part of our total energy demand.

-Uruguay: How much electricity does the country consume each year?
+Uruguay: How much electricity does the country generate each year?

-Like total energy consumption, the amount of electricity a country consumes in total is largely reflected by population size, as well as the average incomes of people in the given country.
+Like total energy, the amount of electricity a country generates in total is largely reflected by population size, as well as the average incomes of people in the given country.

-This interactive chart shows the total amount of electricity the country consumes in a given year.
+This interactive chart shows the total amount of electricity the country generates in a given year.

 Uruguay: What sources does the country get its energy from?